lvdongzhen/Wenzhou-Randomized-Battery-Data/README.md

 Wang, Q.; Wang, Z.; Liu, P.; Zhang, L.; Sauer, D.U.; Li, W. Large-scale field data-based battery aging prediction driven by statistical features and machine learning.
 Cell Rep. Phys.
 Sci.
 2023, 4, 101720.

 ***Competing interests declaration***  <br>
 Dr. Dongzhen Lyu has filed a US application with No. 18/163,357 on February 2, 2023, which is a Bypass Continuation of the International Patent Application No. PCT/CN2022/097748 with an international filing date of June 9, 2022.
 The application further claims foreign priority benefits to Chinese Patent Application No. 202111513327.5 filed on December 12, 2021, Chinese Patent Application No. 202111178722.2 filed on October 11, 2021, and Chinese Patent Application No. 202110798763.5 filed on July 15, 2021.
-Dr. Dongzhen Lyu reserves all rights to these patents.
 Dr. Dongzhen Lyu and Ms. Yueqin Cui retain all rights to these patents, including ownership, licensing, transfer, claims, profits, and other related rights.

 ***License Agreement***  <br>
 Any institution, organization, entity, or individual, upon adopting, using, or in any way utilizing the data provided here for research, development, education, commercial activities, or any other activities, is deemed to automatically agree to and fully comply with all terms of this license agreement.
 In the event of any breach of this license agreement, the user must immediately cease using the data and take all necessary measures to mitigate any adverse effects resulting from unauthorized use, and be willing to accept any legal responsibilities arising from such actions.